graezykev/dev-container/part-3.md

   postgres-data:
 ```

-First, let's look at the `volumes` under container `app` whose value is `..:/workspaces/dev-container...`, which is seperate by the colon `:`.
+First, let's look at the `volumes` under container `app` whose value is `..:/workspaces/dev-container...`, which is separated by the colon `:`.

 The `..` in front of the colon stands for the path on the host machine, while `/workspaces/dev-container` behind the colon stands for the path in the container.